Chapter

 The IT Sourcing Research category within the CIO Reference Library provides CIOs and other IT executives with a comprehensive set of resources that illustrate how to conduct effective IT sourcing research.
 This category includes a range of resources, such as articles, whitepapers, and case studies, that offer insights into different aspects of IT sourcing research, such as data gathering, data analysis, insights development, and recommendations.
 By leveraging these resources, CIOs and IT executives can gain a deeper understanding of how to conduct effective IT sourcing research and develop an effective IT sourcing strategy.

-Best Practices in Communicating Global Outsourcing Initiatives
+Guide on Best Practices For Communicating Global Outsourcing Initiatives

 Which Buyers’ Skills Shape Supplier Performance?